10 Easiest Anthropology Degree Programs 2026

 4. Oregon State University

-Oregon State University is a public research university based in Corvallis, Oregon.
-It accepts 83% of applicants and offers a Bachelor of Arts and Bachelor of Science in anthropology on campus and online.
+Oregon State University is a public research university based in Corvallis, OR.
+It offers a Bachelor of Arts and Bachelor of Science in anthropology on campus and online.

 These programs provide students with an understanding of human societies and cultures past and present.
 Specializations are available in archeology, biocultural anthropology, cultural/linguistic anthropology, and general anthropology.